StatisticalRethinkingJulia/StatisticalRethinking.jl/README.md

 ## Future plans

-There is a plan to release a version 2 of StatisticalRethinking.jl that will be based on Soss.jl and DynamicHMC.jl.
+There is a plan to release a version 2 of StatisticalRethinking.jl based on Soss.jl and DynamicHMC.jl.
 No firm timeline has been set for this.

 ## Documentation